ZachHandley/AppwriteUtils/README.md

 - Add the ability to import between two appwrite projects

 ### Changelog

+- 0.9.985: Added the ability to import Users with your data, noted in the #key-features, here's the description:

+  - **User Import**: Quickly import users and their associated data by setting a column as the `usersCollectionName`, it will then map any fields with the target key of `name`, `email`, `prefs`, `password`, `phone`, `userId`, and `labels` to create a user object.
+Any additional info will be mapped to the user like normal.
+Do not include the users attributes in the attribute map for the collection (the ones mentioned above), they will not be set.
+The created user and the associated document will have the same `$id`.

 - 0.9.984: Added `getFileViewUrl` and `getFileDownloadUrl` helper functions to generate the URL's needed with an optional JWT from the current user (if the file needs their permission).
 Also updated `resolveTemplate` inside `importDataActions` to better *not* resolve `undefined` in some cases
 - 0.9.982: Made the file upload able to deal with arrays of file imports